-Only established in 2015, this is one of the freshest and fastest growing writing blogs around – so join Kristen now as she maps out all the pitfalls you should avoid on your own creative writing journey.
+Initially established in 2015 as ‘She’s Novel’, this is one of the freshest and fastest growing writing blogs around – so join Kristen now as she maps out all the pitfalls you should avoid on your own creative writing journey.

 Sometimes as a writer, you just need that little boost to your ego – a pep talk to get you through the self-doubt: